Haulmont/jmix-cloud-gradle-plugin/README.md

-# Jmix Gradle Plugin
+# Jmix Cloud Gradle Plugin

-This repository contains Gradle plugin for building [Jmix](https://github.com/Haulmont/jmix-core) applications.
+This repository contains Gradle plugin for running [Jmix](https://github.com/Haulmont/jmix-core) applications in cloud environment.

-The plugin binaries are available at Gradle [plugin portal](https://plugins.gradle.org/plugin/io.jmix).
+The plugin binaries are available at Gradle [plugin portal](https://plugins.gradle.org/plugin/io.jmix.cloud).

 For more information see: